thegambler111/CoolObsVault/03_Life_experience/Career building/How to think like a programmer/How to think like a programmer.md

 ### How to
 - There are three things to try when facing a whammy:
 - Debug: Go step by step through your solution trying to find where you went wrong.
 	- Programmers call this _debugging_ (in fact, this is all a debugger does).

 > “The art of debugging is figuring out what you really told your program to do rather than what you thought you told it to do.”” — Andrew Singer

 - Reassess:
-	- Take a step back
+	- Take a step back:
+		- Get away from your desk, take a walk
+			- Sometimes getting fresh air can help you decompress and approach your task with renewed energy.
 		- Look at the problem from another perspective
 			- Is there anything that can be abstracted to a more general approach?
+	- Another way of reassessing is starting anew.
+		- Delete everything and begin again with fresh eyes.

 > “Sometimes we get so lost in the details of a problem that we overlook general principles that would solve the problem at a more general level. […]

 > The classic example of this, of course, is the summation of a long list of consecutive integers, 1 + 2 + 3 + … + n, which a very young Gauss quickly recognized was simply n(n+1)/2, thus avoiding the effort of having to do the addition.” — [C. Jordan Ball](https://www.linkedin.com/in/cjordanball/)

-- Sidenote:
-	- Another way of reassessing is starting anew.
-	- Delete everything and begin again with fresh eyes.

 - Research:
-	- Ahh, good old Google.
 	- No matter what problem you have, someone has probably solved it.

-- Caveat:
+	- Use good old Google to find that person/ solution
 	- Don’t look for a solution to the big problem.
 Only look for solutions to sub-problems.
 		- Because unless you struggle, you won’t learn anything and wasted your time.

 ## Practice
-Don’t expect to be great after just one week.
-If you want to be a good problem-solver, solve a lot of problems!
+- If you want to be a good problem-solver, solve a lot of problems!

-Practice.
-Practice.
-Practice.
-It’ll only be a matter of time before you recognize that “this problem could easily be solved with insert concept here.”

-How to practice?
-There are options out the wazoo!
+### How to

-Chess puzzles, math problems, Sudoku, Go, Monopoly, video-games, cryptokitties, bla… bla… bla….
+- You can practice by solving chess puzzles, math problems, Sudoku, Go, Monopoly, video-games, cryptokitties, etc

-So, what you should do is find an outlet to practice.
-Something that allows you to solve many micro-problems (ideally, something you enjoy).
+- Find something that allows you to solve many micro-problems (ideally, something you enjoy).

-For example, I enjoy coding challenges.
-Every day, I try to solve at least one challenge (usually on [Coderbyte](https://coderbyte.com/) ).
+# Adopting the right mindset
+- Be persistent
+- Be patient
+- Think of a difficult problem as an opportunity to learn and grow
+	- Try to enjoy it
+- Keep your eye on the big picture, solve the "real" problem

+# Growing
+- Start as soon as possible
+- Break problems into smaller steps
+- Review your work
+- Use past experience to guide your future work
+- Think creatively
+- Develop a desire to improve your skills
+- Ask for help if you need it

 #
 ---